emil0806/RoboRally_2.0/README.md

 RoboRally.

+RoboRally is a strategical boardgame, where players uses their Robots to navigate through a bord filled with dangers and obstacles in a specific order.
+This game implements a graphic version of Roborally where code and graphical user interface are developed in java and javafx.
+This game was developed by a group to challenge skills in software development.

 This game is developed using intellij idea.
 The code is written in java and javafx language and it uses maven to deal with dependencies.
 Here is a what-to-do-list in order to preprare a computer to run the game: